MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P12-Particle-Effects/content.md

 ---
-title: Add Particle Effects
+title: Particle Effects
 slug: particle-effect
 ---

-Now we are going to add an Angry Bird style particle effect whenever a seal gets eliminated.
+Now you are going to add an Angry Bird style particle effect whenever a seal gets eliminated.
 SpriteKit has a great integrated particle effect designer which we are going to use to define the style of our first particle effect.

-#Create a new particle effect
+#Creating a new particle effect

 > [action]
 > Create a new particle effect `File > New > File > SpriteKit Particle File`